getsentry/snuba/README.md

 #### project

+#### sample

+Sample is a numeric value.
+If it is < 1, then it is interpreted to mean "read this percentage of rows". eg.

+    "sample": 0.5

+Will read 50% of all rows.

+If it is > 1, it means "read up to this number of rows", eg.

+    "sample": 1000

+Will read 1000 rows maximum, and then return a result.

 ### Issues / Groups

 Snuba provides a magic column `issue` that can be used to group events by issue.